How to Sell a Business – the Story Your Buyers Need to Hear

 Again, the more automated your marketing systems, the more your buyer will be able to visualize themselves continuing to earn the profits and revenues you’ll be showing them during negotiations.

-In contrast, if your business is heavily dependent on referrals and personal relationships with you that are hard to quantify and replicate, it may appear that many of your revenue streams may dry up when you leave.
-If the business is more about you than systems of marketing, you may have a harder time selling.
+In contrast, if your business is heavily dependent on referrals and personal relationships with you that are hard to quantify and replicate, a buyer may worry that many of your revenue streams will dry up when you leave.
+If it’s more about you than systems of marketing, you may have a harder time selling the business.

 In other words, an owner-centered business is worth less than a process-centered business.
 This is true whether it’s a mom-and-pop store or an 8, 9, or 10-figure business like yours.